akeneo/pim-api-docs/content/rest-api/permissions.md

 1. In the `Users` tab, select the [API user you created earlier](/documentation/authentication.html#api-user-creation).
 ![API user in the user group](/img/rest-api/my-erp-user-in-group.png)
 1. Then, navigate to the `Settings/Categories` menu.
-1. For each category you wish to only create proposals, go in the `Permissions` tab.
+1. For each category you wish to only create proposals, enter the `Permissions` tab.
 1. Add the group you just created into the `Allowed to view products` and `Allowed to edit products` inputs.
 1. If your user group is already set into the `Allowed to own products` input, remove it.
 ![Permissions for proposals](/img/rest-api/proposal-permission-mode.png)